XnLogicaL/XVM/README.md

 ## CISC-like bytecode instruction set

 XVM features a quite sizable instruction set with 16-bit addressable opcodes.
-It has a lot of combination opcodes like `JLIFGTEQ` (jump to label if greater than or equal to) and `IADD` (add integer to value in register).
+It has a lot of combination opcodes like `LJMPIFGTEQ` (jump to label if greater than or equal to) and `IADD` (add integer to value in register).

 # Examples